DevExpress-Examples/XAF_Security_E4908/ASP.Net/ASP.Net Core and OData4/Readme.md

 ## Prerequisites

 - Restore Nuget packages.
 To obtain your DevExpress feed url, see the [DevExpress NuGet Gallery](https://nuget.devexpress.com/)
-- Install packages from the bower.json file, follow the instructions provided on its official site: [bower.io](https://bower.io/)
 - Run the XafSolution.Win project and log in with the 'User' or 'Admin' username and empty password to generate a database with business objects from the XafSolution.Module project

 ## Main implementation steps